-Since 1 January 1998, on the basis of the Act of 28 August 1997 amending the Act - the Court System Law and certain other Acts (Journal of Laws of 1997, No. 124, item 782, as amended), public prosecutors have been excluded from the general social insurance system, and no contributions for this insurance are paid from their salaries.
+Since 1 January 1998, on the basis of the Act of 28 August 1997 amending the Act - the Law on the organisation of common courts system and certain other Acts (Journal of Laws of 1997, No. 124, item 782, as amended), public prosecutors have been excluded from the general social insurance system, and no contributions for this insurance are paid from their salaries.

-The Court System Law also applies to public prosecutors, although the public prosecutor's office is not considered by the Constitution of the Republic of Poland as the judicial authority.
+The Law on the organisation of common courts system also applies to public prosecutors, although the public prosecutor's office is not considered by the Constitution of the Republic of Poland as the judicial authority.
 It is, however, part of the law enforcement authorities.
 The status of a judge and a prosecutor in terms of professional requirements, remuneration, rights and obligations and social security has always been equal.

-The institution of prosecutors' retirement is regulated by the Act of 28 January 2016 on the Public Prosecutor's Office (Journal of Laws of 2022, item 1247, as amended) and the Act of 27 July 2001 - the Court System Law (Journal of Laws of 2020, item 2072, as amended).
+The institution of prosecutors' retirement is regulated by the Act of 28 January 2016 on the Public Prosecutor's Office (Journal of Laws of 2022, item 1247, as amended) and the Act of 27 July 2001 - the Law on the organisation of commont courts system (Journal of Laws of 2020, item 2072, as amended).